NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/DeepHeart/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Objective A. Creation of a MONAILabel app
+1. Creation of a MONAILabel app
 2. Bring own UI elements as FCN will need additional user input